nullaidev/.github/profile/README.md

 Nullai is the pursuit of essentialness and effectiveness, where everything that disrupts balance is left behind—without ever breaking forward motion.
-Nulla-i.
-Zero-one.
+Nulla-i is Zero-one — the only bits its take to make something amazing.

 https://docs.nullai.com/